chryzsh/practical-hacking/part-1-how-to-hack.md

 **Tools** - ****Nmap, web browser

 **First things first -** Read carefully and write down everything you see on the screen.
-This may sound a bit weird, but we truly want you to write down any name, software, technology, email address or unknown factor that you discover when hacking. **The devil is the details**.
+This may sound a bit weird, but we truly want you to write down any name, software, technology, email address or unknown factor that you discover when hacking. **The devil is in the detail**.
 The fact that you did not write down the name of that piece of software may lead you to an abrupt halt later down the road.

 ### F**ind IP address, open ports and services**